Simhyeon/r4d/docs/macros.md

 Content to be repeated
 Content to be repeated

-// There is a trailing new line
 ```

 **foreach**

 Loop around given value.
 Value is separated with commas.
-Thus value should be
+Thus values should be
-always encloed with double quotes.
+always enclosed with double quotes.

 ```
 $foreach("a,b,c",Value: $_